visgl/luma.gl/dev-docs/RFCs/v7.1/animation-timeline-rfc.md

 ## Customers

-The Elevate team has requested the ability to controls transitions in deck.gl, specifically, the ability to pause, play and scrub through an animation.
+The Elevate team has requested the ability to control transitions in deck.gl, specifically, the ability to pause, play and scrub through a transition.

 ## Overview